Renal Cell Cancer (cont.)

 Patient Comments Read 13 Comments

 In its early stages, renal cell cancer usually causes no noticeable symptoms.
 Symptoms may occur only when the cancer grows and begins to press on surrounding tissues or spread to other parts of the body.
 The symptoms vary considerably from person to person.
-Some people never develop any symptoms; the cancer is found when they undergo imaging tests, such as a CT scan, for another reason.
+Some people never develop any symptoms before the disease is discovered; the cancer is found when they undergo imaging tests, such as a CT scan, for another reason.
 In a study in the Journal of Urology, approximately 53% of people with localized renal cell carcinoma had no symptoms.

 Symptoms of renal cell cancer may include the following: